13-1-5: DEFINITIONS:

 FAIR MARKET VALUE: The price that a willing purchaser would pay a willing seller, assuming that both parties are well informed and well advised, and neither is under a particular compulsion to buy or sell.

 FILLING: The process of discharging material onto a lake bottom and thereby raising the elevation of a portion of the lake bottom including the elimination of an aquatic environment or a wetland environment by extending the dry land area into such aquatic or wetland area.
-This term shall include the process of discharging material onto the lakeshore protection zone and thereby raising the elevation of that portion of that zone.
+This term includes the process of discharging material onto the lakeshore protection zone and thereby raising the elevation of that portion of that zone.

 FLOATING BOAT LIFT: A single or multisectional, self-floating system designed to support a boat or personal watercraft.